thetic1/random-user-movie-quote/readme.md

 * jscs
 * uglify

 ## Installation

-This is not a working APP yet.
-Check back later for installation
+This is not a fully functional APP yet.
+See Known issues

 1. Clone this repository
 2. Run NPM Install